 The Dealer’s Turn

 After each player play their normal turn as they should the dealer plays next.
-But when it’s the dealer’s play, turn over your hole card and if it’s a less than 16 pick additional card until you have a hand with a value of 17 or more.
+But when it’s the dealer’s play, turn over your card and if it’s a less than 16 then pick additional cards until you have a hand with a value of 17 or higher.

 If your second card is an ACE, it is 11, but if the total value is exceeding 21, the ACE would be counted as 1.
-As a dealer, if the value of your hand is exceeding 21, the dealer bust and the players on the table would win.
-If your hand value is less than 21 players, who have hands more than yours you’d pay them with the bets of player who have had less than yours.
-If it’s a tie, you return t bets to the players.
+As a dealer, if the value of your hand is exceeding 21, the dealer’s bust and the players on the table would win.
+If your hand value is less than 21 then the players who have a greater value would win (as long as it is under 21).
+If the value of a player’s hand and a dealer’s hand are a tie then the bets get returned to the player.